Context

 Knowledge accumulates across generations.

-Craft becomes a stabilising force inside the brand.
+Craft becomes a stabilising force inside the system.

 Time as Value